jyellick/obc-docs/techspec.md

 Openchain provides an implementation of Byzantine Agreement with advanced features in fault tolerance and scalability.

 Event Hub in a decentralized network is complex in nature, as an event may appear to occur multiple times, each on a peer node.
-Callbacks would end up receiving multiple invocations for the same event.
-Therefore, a peer node (preferably none-validator and local) manages the event pub/sub that applications are interacting with.
+Callbacks can end up receiving multiple invocations for the same event.
+Therefore, a peer node (preferably non-validator and local) manages the event pub/sub that applications are interacting with.
 The peer node emits events as conditions satisfied in no particular order.
-Events are not persisted but more of fire-and-forget, so applications should capture events if required.
+Events are not persisted — fire-and-forget, so applications should capture events if required.